rudymatela/leancheck/doc/faq.md

 Random testing does not allow it without the use of sometimes-not-so-obvious process of [Skolemization].

+__Coverage__ Random testing always hits different test cases, so in the long term you may get more test coverage.
+With enumerative testing you only get more coverage when you configure more tests.

 __Ease of use.__ In my humble opinion, writing generators for enumerative testing tools is easier than on random testing tools.
 Nevertheless, the